schwilklab/lab-resources/lab-org/field-work-checklist.md

 - pens and sharpies
 - GPSs - check batteries and load waypoints
-- extra batteries (AA for GPS and decagon, AAA for some headlamps).
+- extra batteries (AA for GPS and decagon and some headlamps, AAA for some headlamps.
+CHECK).
 - VHF radios and chargers
 - lab field laptop if needed
 - field notebooks --- rite-n-rain